Science Centre, Cambridge Campus, Anglia Ruskin University

-The Science Centre will be a major new facility and will bring together teaching, postgraduate and staff facilities for the different departments within the Faculty of Science and Technology, namely computing and technology; psychology and biomedical science/forensics.
+The Science Centre is a major new facility bringing together teaching, postgraduate and staff facilities from the different departments within the Faculty of Science and Technology, namely computing and technology; psychology and biomedical science/forensics.

 In addition to the teaching and staff facilities, there is a 304 seat lecture theatre and a 202 place “super-laboratory”.
 This latter facility represents a new way of teaching science where several classes from different disciplines can be taught at the same time within the one space.
 Both these spaces are directly accessed from the ground floor of the atrium and entrance foyer.

 The building replaces the Bryant and Mellish Clark buildings, together with its single storey sculpture studio, both of which date from the original technology college use and are beyond practical re-use.
 The combined floor space of these existing buildings is 3,584m².
 The new building totals 7,625m² and represents a net increase in space of 4,041m².

 The new building links on five levels to the existing David Building which is already exclusively used by the science faculty and the floor heights of 3.3 metres have been adopted in the new building for teaching accommodation.
 However, staff accommodation deliberately placed along the Broad Street frontage adopts a lower floor to floor height of 2.85 metres which naturally gives this elevation a domestic scale.

 The design places a domestically scaled elevation onto the Broad Street frontage.
 Although three storeys high, half a storey is sunk below pavement level, the eaves level of the building is deliberately aligned with the adjacent dwellings and the fenestration is domestic in size.
 The modelling of the elevation has been indented to reflect the bay windows, a characteristic of the Conservation Area.